 The Length of the Florida Foreclosure Process Timeline can vary.
 Generally, it lasts between 8 to 14 months.
-On the other hand, if you hire a Foreclosure Defense Attorney, it can take longer than 14 months.
+On the other hand, if you hire a Foreclosure Defense Attorney, it can take longer.
 If you are a in Foreclosure, contact the Law Office of Brian P. Kowal, PA.

 Pre Florida Foreclosure Process Timeline (30 to 90 Days)